scds/intro-python/lessons/lesson2.md

 </details>

 ## Lesson Objectives
-- Use variables to store data
+- Use variables to store data.
-- Print data to the console
+- Print data to the console.
-- Use comments to make notes in our program
+- Use comments to make notes in our program.

 <!-- ## Lesson Video
 The following video demonstrates each of the steps outlined below in text.